Train Station Absdorf-Hippersdorf

 Route information

-- Trains to Vienna stop at the Franz-Josefs-Bahnhof.
+- Trains to Vienna stop at Franz-Josefs-Bahnhof.

 - Regional express trains to Krems an der Donau are served.